artem-kurchenko/devextreme-datagrid-use-dropdownbox-as-column-editor-in-edit-mode/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DataGrid - How to use DropDownBox as a column editor in edit mode
+# DevExtreme DataGrid - How to use DropDownBox as a column editor in edit mode

 This example illustrates how to define a [DropDownBox](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDropDownBox/) with an embedded [DataGrid](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/) for the State column.